Frederick A. Lyon: Medal of Honor citation

-With 1 companion, captured the flag of a Confederate regiment, 3 officers, and an ambulance with its mules and driver.
+The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Corporal Frederick A. Lyon, United States Army, for extraordinary heroism on 19 October 1864, while serving with Company A, 1st Vermont Cavalry, in action at Cedar Creek, Virginia.
+With one companion, Corporal Lyon captured the flag of a Confederate regiment, three officers, and an ambulance with its mules and driver.

 The companion mentioned in his citation was private James Sweeney, who also received the Medal of Honor.
-One of the captured officers was the mortally wounded general Stephen Dodson Ramseur, who died the next day.

-Lyon was sent to Washington, D.C. with the captured Confederate battle flag.
+Lyon was sent to Washington, D.C., with the captured Confederate battle flag.
 He was personally introduced to Secretary of War Edwin M. Stanton by General George Custer.
 Stanton personally presented the Medal of Honor to Lyon, who was also promoted to sergeant.

 Death

-Lyon died on 23 September, 1911 in Jackson, Michigan.
+Lyon died on September 23, 1911, in Jackson, Michigan.
 He was buried nearby in Mount Evergreen Cemetery (Soldier's field G-9).